This is a story from Australia, but I am certain it is true for many other places.

 - The TV show editor – he (or she, but I doubt it) chose to show this clip to the viewers, because it was juicy and aroused emotions on “both sides”.
 He could have easily exercised responsibility and chosen to exclude this bit from the program as inappropriate.

-- In the case of teens watching at home, their parents – they should care first and foremost for their kids’ attitude towards sports and other people.
+- The parents of teens watching at home – they should care first and foremost for their kids’ attitude towards sports and other people.
 To them, who wins and who loses should be far less important, but is it?
 Maybe they cannot see the problem?

 I think this position made me look at “The Footy Show” and that violence scene without the emotions so typical to sports fans, and maybe this is the key to correcting the situation – detachment.